 If the outcome of the evaluation is other than (a) Continue, the following steps will be taken:

 - Appeal of problem statement and/or remediation plan.
 If the student does not agree with the criticisms or the plan for remediation, he or she will be given a maximum of four weeks to prepare a request for reconsideration.
-The student may select any consenting representative (including another student) to appear with or instead of her or him at a reconsideration hearing before the program faculty who will subsequently vote to affirm or modify the documents in question.
-If the majority vote is to affirm the documents in question, this will be documented and one copy will be given to the student and one copy will be placed in the student’s file.
+The student may select any consenting representative (including another student) to appear with, or instead of her or him, at a reconsideration hearing before the area faculty who will subsequently vote to affirm or modify the documents in question.
+If the majority vote is to affirm the documents in question, this will be documented, and one copy will be given to the student and one copy will be placed in the student’s file.
 If the majority vote is to modify the documents in question, the modifications will be documented and presented to the student in writing.
-The modified criticisms and/or remediation plan will be signed by the student (if he or she agrees), the student’s program director (Clinical or Experimental), the Director of Graduate Studies, and the student’s advisor, then placed in the student’s file.
+The modified criticisms and/or remediation plan will be signed by the student (if he or she agrees), the student’s Area Director (Clinical or Experimental), the Director of Graduate Studies, and the student’s advisor, then placed in the student’s file.

 - Evaluation of the remediation plan.
 If a remediation plan was put into place, the student’s progress toward meeting the specified criteria will be reviewed according to the timeline described in the remediation plan.
-The initial review will be done by the committee that was originally chosen by the program director to document the problem and write the remediation plan.
+The initial review will be done by the committee that was originally chosen by the Area Director to document the problem and write the remediation plan.
 The review will require gathering of information from the student, faculty, and any other persons involved in the remediation plan.
-This committee will present a recommendation to the program faculty (Clinical or Experimental) at a meeting in which a quorum of program faculty is present.
-At that meeting, a majority vote by the program faculty will indicate approval of the committee’s recommendation.
+This committee will present a recommendation to the area's faculty (Clinical or Experimental) at a meeting in which a quorum of the area's faculty is present.
+At that meeting, a majority vote by the area's faculty will indicate approval of the committee’s recommendation.
 The Department Chair will not vote.
 This final decision shall take place within one month of the period specified for remediation.
 The decision will be documented with supporting details and a copy will be given to the student and a copy will be placed in the student’s file.

 Academic Misconduct Information